Studies Abroad: After Acceptance and Initial Departure Questions

 The student is responsible for purchasing his or her plane ticket.
 The University of Portland does not in any way deal with plane tickets in regards to studying abroad.
 All tickets must be researched and purchased by the program participant themselves.
 Often, program coordinators will make referrals to travel agents that students have had success with to help other students find good deals on travel expenses.
 Students should check with their individual program coordinator for travel agent referrals.

 Generally, yes!
-Most of the programs provide places for students to have computer access with internet, but people have become so accustomed to laptops, it is virtually no problem traveling with one.
+Most of the programs provide places for students to have computer access with internet, and people have become so accustomed to laptops, it is virtually no problem traveling with one.
 Students will need to find adapters for their laptops because voltages are not the same.
 Interested students should check with their program information to learn about what facilities their site has to offer in terms of computers.
 When a student brings a laptop to another country, he or she also risks the chance of it getting stolen, so make sure to have insurance on the computer if possible.

 - Students should make sure that their parents have a copy of all important documents including credit/ATM cards, passport, and driver’s license.